Italy's Letta faces early squeeze over anti-austerity drive

 In the longer term, he has spoken little of the kind of structural reforms to the economy that might improve Italy’s chronic lack of competitiveness and pull it out of a recession set to match the longest since World War Two.

-Improving the much criticized labor law introduced by Monti’s government last year or opening up closed professions could provide a longer term boost to growth and ease the pressure on squeezed public finances.
+Improving the much criticised labour law introduced by Monti’s government last year or opening up closed professions could provide a longer term boost to growth and ease the pressure on squeezed public finances.

 But any prospect of that will require him to negotiate the tensions already testing his government.